Clean Spring Cleaning (Part Three)

 This means not accumulating clutter or dust bunnies.

-We have a housekeeper to help with the day-to-day cleaning but a few times a year it is necessary to do a thorough top to bottom full-house cleanse.
+We have used a housekeeper to help with the day-to-day cleaning but a few times a year it is necessary to do a thorough top to bottom full-house cleanse.
 It's also necessary to spread this undertaking out over 4 days - two weeks.
-Care to join me?

 Dust: Ceiling fans, light fixtures, window frames, molding, banisters, air vents, radiators.
 Use lemon cedar dust spray to remove dust and polish wood surfaces.